gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 evangelical liberalism leads to imperialism, and this was clear when America was going to spread democracy throughout the Middle East, was going to produce little mini-Americas all over the world.
-But what was interesting in your book was that you make a strong case, but one that I'm not really capable of evaluating, that liberalism is making purely, tactical errors.
+But what was interesting in your book was that you make a strong case, but one that I'm not really capable of evaluating, that liberalism is making purely tactical errors.
 Not just strategic errors trying to spread liberalism everywhere, but tactical errors in the way that liberal societies spend money on military equipment.

 So how did you develop this thesis?
-Have you, did you have military experience in your background?
+Did you have military experience in your background?
 I think you made a strong case for this, but I'm just curious how you arrived at it.

 PP: Well, no, I have no military background.
 I'm an economist.
 I can claim to be that.